-The Duke Lemur Center is located at 3705 Erwin Road in Durham, NC less than 10 minutes from Duke’s West Campus.
-For directions to the Duke Lemur Center, please click here.
+The Duke Lemur Center is located in Duke Forest, less than 10 minutes from Duke’s West Campus.
+For our GPS address and directions to the Duke Lemur Center, please click here.

-Most tours have an outdoor component.
+Our tours are exclusively outdoors.
 Please dress accordingly for weather.

-Rainy days – Tours will go out rain or shine provided there is no lightning or thunder in the immediate area.
+Rainy days: Tours will go out rain or shine provided there is no lightning or thunder in the immediate area.
 Umbrellas are welcome.
-If you would like to reschedule your visit due to weather, please call 919-401-7240.
-Group and specialty tours must reschedule 48 hours hours prior to the tour date or they will forfeit their deposit.
+If you would like to reschedule your visit due to weather, please call (919) 401-7240.

-Cold days– The lemurs are allowed outside access anytime the weather is 45 degrees or above.
+Cold days: The lemurs are allowed outside access anytime the weather is 45 degrees or above.
 This does not guarantee that the lemurs will choose to be outside, however, as they always have access to indoor heated areas of their enclosures as well.
-If there is not good viewing outside, then we will bring you into two indoor viewing areas.

 On cold or rainy days, some of our lemurs will choose to stay cozy in their indoor enclosures.
 While this is healthiest and best for the individual lemur, it does make it more difficult sometimes to see them on general tours!
 As we are first and foremost an educational, not entertainment, facility we will never “force” our lemurs to come out into public view.
 Our guides will do their best to show you as many species as possible and will share information about each lemur even if he or she isn’t visible on the tour path that day.
 We strive to provide a fabulous and educational experience for all visitors within the constraints of working with live animals.

-The DLC's paved tour path and gift shop are ADA accessible.
-Tours using this path include Lemurs Live, private Lemurs Live, Little Lemurs, Painting with Lemurs, and Behind the Scenes.
-You are welcome to bring wheelchairs, canes, and/or walkers for these tours, although the presence of any novel object, especially wheelchairs, may affect lemur behavior and result in lemurs choosing not to cooperate as nicely on tours.
-This applies especially to Behind the Scenes and Painting with Lemurs tours.
+The DLC's paved tour path (used for the General Tour) and gift shop are ADA accessible.
+You are welcome to bring wheelchairs, canes, and/or walkers for these tours, although the presence of any novel object, especially wheelchairs, may occasionally affect lemur behavior and result in lemurs choosing not to cooperate as nicely on tours.

 Above, guests wander the summer tour path during an open house.
 The summer path is gently sloped, with brick pavers.